Jalama Beach County Park: History

 Following California's admission to the United States, the park became the property of the Atlantic Richfield Oil Company (ARCO).
 Despite being private property, citizens of nearby Lompoc frequently camped at the beach.
 In May 1943, the Atlantic Richfield Oil Company agreed to donate 23.5 acre of the beach to the County of Santa Barbara for use as a park.
-In 2007, the California Coastal Commission transferred an additional 36 acre of privately held land to the County of Santa Barbara to further expand the beach.
+In 2007, an enforcement action by the California Coastal Commission, against Cojo and Jalama Ranches due to unpermitted development activities, resulted in an additional 36 acre of privately held land being donated to the County of Santa Barbara to further expand the beach.

 Features

-Today, Jalama features day-use picnic areas along with overnight camping facilities.
+Jalama features day-use picnic areas along with overnight camping facilities.
 There are 107 campsites, with 31 sites including electrical hookups and dump stations.

 The park also features the Jalama Beach Store, including the Jalama Grill.